The Hitler Card

 1. This phrase seems to have been first used with a different meaning, namely, for an argument against ethical relativism that uses Nazism as a counter-example.
 See, for instance: Piers Benn, Ethics (1998), pp. 16-17.
 In the years since, it has come to be used as an alias for the Hitler Card fallacy, though I think this use should be resisted.

-2. I don't know where I picked up the phrase "playing the Hitler/Nazi card" for the fallacy that seems to have been first identified by Leo Strauss under the rubric "reductio ad Hitlerum"―see the next two notes.
+2. I don't know where I picked up the phrases "playing the Hitler card" and "playing the Nazi card" for the fallacy that seems to have been first identified by Leo Strauss under the rubric "reductio ad Hitlerum"―see the next note.
 Unfortunately, I know of no books on the subject of logical fallacies or dictionaries of philosophy that mention it, despite the fact that it is an extremely common political fallacy.